- Single dose course

 What is Azithromycin?

 Azithromycin is an antibiotic that is prescribed to treat a variety of bacterial infections.
-It is a prescription-only medicine that is used by adults and children for different conditions.
-It is available in packets of 4 tablets.
+It can be taken by adults and children for different conditions.

 What is Azithromycin used to treat?